anegg0/tech-docs-demo-site/docs/API-HTTP-Standards.md

 ## Parameters

-There are three main parameter categories for each endpoint in Palm Studio's API: path, request body, and response body.
+There are three main parameter categories for each endpoint in gr0wing Studio's API: path, request body, and response body.
 This section offers an overview of the three.

 ### Path parameters